 How much does it cost to contest a will?

-There are certain elements that will increase the cost of contesting a will, so it’s always important to discuss with your solicitor whether the grounds you have for contesting are solid.
+There are certain elements that will increase the cost of contesting a will.
+So it’s always important to discuss with your solicitor whether the grounds you have for contesting are solid.

 Things that can affect the cost of contesting a will